 Here at Liaise, we’re proud to support people who live with a range of complex conditions including autism, learning disabilities, physical support requirements and complex behavioural needs.

 Everything we do is driven by our values: Positive, Progressive, and Personal support for all.
-Our continually commitment to delivering high-quality support services ensures the happiness and well-being of all we support.
+Our continual commitment to delivering high-quality support services ensures the happiness and well-being of all we support.

 All of our supported living and residential care homes are run by experienced and highly-skilled staff dedicated to providing safe and therapeutic community-based homes where people with autism can flourish.